 In West Hollywood Couples Clinic we developed a unique therapeutic approach built of 3 Power-Steps (ARC) to create rapid and profound transformation in the lives of our clients:

-C o-Creating – The third and final Power-Step is designed to provide new tools and resources to solidify the gains and establish the trajectory toward one's dreams.
-During this step we create a solid, sound, and clear pictures of your ideal life, and transform your internal unconscious perspectives to enable the new desired reality to emerge.
+Co-Creating – The third and final Power-Step is designed to provide new tools and resources to solidify the gains and establish the trajectory toward one's dreams.
+During this step, we create a solid, sound, and clear vision of your ideal life, and transform your internal unconscious perspectives to enable the new desired reality to emerge.

 How fast will I see the results?

-On average our individual therapy clients will see significant results after first 6-8 hours of work, while for couples therapy clients the estimate is 10-12 hours.
-These numbers are based on average progress observed in our clients and will vary from one client to another.
+On average our individual therapy clients will see significant results after the first 6-8 weeks of work, while for couples therapy clients the estimate is 10-12 weeks.

 How long does therapy take?